-Our Friends are lawyers and lawmakers, scholars, business owners, diplomats, celebrities, activists, and others like you interested in preserving and promoting the largest legal collection in the world, the U.S. Law Library of Congress.
+Our Friends are lawyers and lawmakers, curators, scholars, business owners, diplomats, celebrities, activists, and others like you interested in preserving and promoting the largest legal collection in the world, the U.S. Law Library of Congress.

 We invite you to join us; we look forward to calling you a Friend.

 The Law Library is the world's center for law and legal issues -- engaging the brightest luminaries and unlocking the largest collection of legal resources for generations.
 Join us in supporting the activites and people of this important institution.